 Our best application advice is to just be yourself.
 Take the time to make sure your application is a true reflection of you.
 We look forward to reading it!

 At Candidates' Weekends

 At Olin, we have a two part admission process.
-After we review all of the applications we receive each January, we then invite 225-250 applicants to move forward to the second phase of our process: to participate in Candidates' Weekends which take place in late February and early March.
+After we review all of the applications we receive each January, we then invite 275-300 applicants to move forward to the second phase of our process: to participate in Candidates' Weekends which take place in-person on February 16-17, February 23-24, and March 1-2, 2024.
+Candidates' Weekends begin on Friday afternoon and take place all day Saturday.
+Attending one of these weekends is required to be considered for admission to Olin College of Engineering.
+(Students living outside the continental United States will have a virtual interview.)
 Candidates’ Weekends provide an opportunity for the Candidates to get to know Olin in greater depth and for us to get to know the Candidates above and beyond their applications.

 We are confident that anyone whom we invite to Candidates’ Weekends is qualified to attend Olin and has the potential to be a successful, contributing member of our community.
 Therefore, Candidates’ Weekends are about learning more about the Candidates in the context of Olin’s unique, highly collaborative setting so that we can craft an intentional cohort of incoming students that will be cohesive but diverse.
 After all, we are looking to create an outstanding community, not just a group of outstanding individuals!